payara/Cloud-Connectors/README.md

 * Apache Kafka - sending messages using a Connection Factory and receiving messages via an MDB
 * Amazon SQS - sending messages using a Connection Factory and receiving messages via an MDB
 * MQTT - sending messages using a Connection Factory and receiving messages via an MDB
+* Azure Service Bus - Sending and receiving messages to/from Azure Service Bus Queues using ConnectionFactory via MDB

 ## Why Use JCA